 Textbooks provide vocabulary.

 - A simple dictionary does the job of providing vocabulary far better than a textbook does.
 Textbooks do provide thematic lists, organized into chapters – “The family!”, “Travel!”, “Sports and recreation!”, etc. But these lists, these activities, devoid of a meaningful context that students actually care about, don’t reflect the way in which human beings naturally learn.
 We don’t learn best by rote, but by gaining an interest in, and losing any fear of, new concepts and new contexts.
-We do this with words, with vocabulary, through use – hearing, understanding, and telling meaningful, memorable stories, using words as tools to explore, and not treating them as the goal of the lesson.
-Vocabulary acquisition is an art, and not a science; it’s a skill that becomes innate, rather than a series of data points to accumulate, or a number of trophies to hang on the wall or boxes to tick.
-If students gain the skills to (a) recognize new words, (b) talk their way around words they lack, and (c) make words up when they need them, there’s no need for any lists.
+We do this with a new language through using it.
+Hearing, understanding, and telling meaningful, memorable stories.
+We use words and grammar as tools to explore, and shouldn’t view them as the goal of the lesson.
+Language acquisition is an art, and not a science; it’s a skill that becomes innate, rather than a series of data points to accumulate, or a number of trophies to hang on the wall, or boxes to tick.
+If students gain the skills to (a) recognize new words, (b) talk their way around words they lack, and (c) make words up when they need them, there’s no need to maintain any lists anywhere.
 Students don’t remember things because they were shown them on a list.
 They remember things because they’re memorable.

 Textbooks provide students with a grammar reference.

 - That’s a lot of money to spend on something the student could have taken (and been required to take) detailed notes on in class.
-Grammar, like vocabulary, is a process that’s ongoing, and which should be talked about frequently.
-If a student needs to go back and look up a grammar point, it’s likely they aren’t cycling back around to it frequently enough.
-In-class usage, lots of input and analysis, refreshers and reminders are much better than reference books at keeping grammar in students’ heads.
+Grammar, like vocabulary, is a process that’s ongoing, and which students ideally acquire without knowing they’re acquiring it.
+Provided it’s done in the target language, grammar is something you can talk about frequently.
+In-class usage, lots of input and analysis, refreshers and reminders through using the language are much better than reference books at keeping grammar in students’ heads.
 Ideally, grammar grows in a student’s mind without the student consciously knowing it’s happening.
 Having a book somewhere describing the grammar doesn’t help a student use the language any more than having an anatomy book at home helps their lungs to work.